The 2004 sci-fi movie blockbuster The Day After Tomorrow depicted a global-warming scenario that seemed too weird to be plausible.

-Flashforward 11 years and researchers at the Potsdam Institute, including Rahmstorf, are offering up a frightening real-life development, which was published this week in the journal Nature.
+Flashforward more than a decade and researchers at the Potsdam Institute, including Rahmstorf, are offering up a frightening real-life development, which was published this week in the journal Nature.

 In the video below, the Potsdam Institute's Levke Caesar explains that the Gulf Stream is one of Earth's major ocean-circulation systems, redistributing heat on the planet.